codecurious-bln/emberginners-workshop/step-5.md

 Anytime the user types into the input (which will trigger a `key-up` event) the action `myFunction` is called.

-### Exercise: Create an action in the List Filter Component
+### Exercise: Create an action in the list-filter component

 - open your `app/components/list-filter.js` file and add an action
 - Update the action definition for the `handleFilterEntry` action by filling it in with the following instruction: